What You Need to Know about Roundup

 - Night sweats

-Have You Been Diagnosed with Cancer After Roundup Exposure?
+Have You Been Diagnosed with non-Hodgkin’s Lymphoma After Roundup Exposure?

-To-date, three Roundup cases have gone to trial out of over 13,000 filed.
-In all three, juries sided with the plaintiffs, finding that Roundup was a significant factor in each plaintiff’s NHL cancer diagnosis.
-Damage awards have been substantial, $289 million, $80 million and $2 billion, respectively, with a large proportion of these amounts allocated as punitive damages.
+To-date, dozens of Roundup cases have gone to trial out of tens of thousands filed.
+Juries have found that Roundup was a significant factor in numerous plaintiffs’ NHL cancer diagnoses.
+Damage awards have been substantial, including, but not limited to $289 million, $80 million and $2 billion, with a large proportion of these amounts allocated as punitive damages.
+Bayer has also settled many cases for confidential amounts.

 About the Firm